 Filmed as Treasure Hunter: Legend of the White Witch this film is confused on multiple levels.
-Starring former MMA fighter turned low budget action hero Randy Couture (Ambushed, Expendables 3) and a poster that screams jungle action but it’s a horror film.
-Antidote also costars Mindy Robinson, best known for doing full frontal in films like The Coed and the Zombie Stoner and Gingerdead Man Vs. Evil Bong.
+Starring former MMA fighter turned low budget action hero Randy Couture (Phoenix, Expendables 3) and a poster that screams jungle action but it’s a horror film.
+Antidote also costars Mindy Robinson, whose only talent is doing full frontal in films like The Coed and the Zombie Stoner and Gingerdead Man Vs. Evil Bong.
 But they have her keep her clothes on.
 You get the idea.

 We start in a dive bar in Mexico City, you can tell it’s a dive because the bartender keeps a cigarette in her mouth while pouring drinks).
-Victor (Randy Couture) meets up with two big rough looking guys who went through lots of “problemas” to get him a map.
-It all ends in a cheesy fight and he, Sasha (Mindy Robinson), Jorge (Chuck Zito, Black Wake, Female Fight Squad) ride off on their motorcycles.
+Victor (Randy Couture, The Expendables ) meets up with two big rough-looking guys who went through lots of “problems” to get him a map.
+It all ends in a cheesy fight and he, Sasha (Mindy Robinson, Evil Bong 777, The Manson Brothers Midnight Zombie Massacre), Jorge (Chuck Zito, Black Wake, Female Fight Squad) ride off on their motorcycles.

 Meanwhile, in the jungle, a medical that includes Anna (Natali Yura, Dead Trigger) and Manuel (Rafael de la Fuente, Dynasty) is fighting the outbreak of a strange disease.
 One linked to the legendary White Witch.
 Want to bet there’s a connection between the map, the disease, and the witch?